Guide: How to make yours espresso better

 - Use a scale to ensure consistency.

-- Optimal dose varies depending on the size of the coffee basket (e.g., 18g or 20g basket).
+- Optimal dosage varies depending on the size of the coffee basket (e.g. 18g or 20g basket).

-2. Grind Size – How fine should the coffee be ground?
+2. Grinding degree – How finely should the coffee be ground?

-The grind size determines how quickly the water flows through the puck:
+The degree of grinding determines how quickly the water flows through the puck:

 - Coarser Grind: Provides faster flow and shorter extraction time.
 Suitable for dark roasted coffee.